 Georgia is no exception.
 It has so many wonderful things to see and do outside Tbilisi, which include monasteries, churches, mountains, parks, castles, cave towns, and waterfalls.
 Many of these destinations are close enough to the capital for you to make day trips from Tbilisi.

-In this post, we will explore the best Tbilisi day trips, describing why they are attractive, how to get there, how much time it take,s and why you should visit them.
+This post will explore the best Tbilisi day trips, describing why they are attractive, how to get there, how much time it takes, and why you should visit them.

 Some of these attractions are perfectly doable together, while others will take a full day on their own.
-If you have a car, you will be able to have every day trip from Tbilisi on this list, but most of them are also possible to do on a guided tour.
+If you have a car, each day you can have trips from Tbilisi on this list, but most of them are also possible to do on a guided tour.

 We have been to many of these attractions, but we have asked a few fellow bloggers to pitch in their favorite day trips from Tbilisi.